 - See gsg-contributors_guide-contribution_procedure-testing_your_submissions for detailed guidance on test procedures.

-The first commit (and/or Pull Request) message should follow our Commit Message Conventions
+The first commit should use the Commit Message Conventions

 git push origin SIMP-XXXX